Rules of Conduct

 - Photography and video recording within the library without the prior approval of library administration is prohibited.
 Individuals or businesses may contact the Library Director or Deputy Director to gain permission to photograph and or video within the library.

 People whose actions violate these rules will be asked to stop such actions.
 The library has the legal right and authority to require anyone violating these Rules of Conduct to leave the library.
-Repeated violation of these rules may result in long-term expulsion from the library pursuant to the Board of Directors’ authority under Section 40-38-07 of the North Dakota Century Code.
+Violation of these rules may result in temporary or indefinite trespass from the library pursuant to the Board of Directors’ authority under Section 40-38-07 of the North Dakota Century Code.
+Individuals who have been trespassed may contact the Library Director to appeal their trespassed status.